-The present course is the third of the four English literature and composition courses and is part of the General Education courses.
-Its role is to teach students to read, analyze and write about a variety of literary texts including poetry, short stories, novels, essays, and plays from different periods.
+The present course is the second of the four English literature and composition courses and is part of the General Education courses.
+Its role is to teach students to read, analyze and write about a variety of literary texts including poetry, short stories, novels, essays, songs, plays and screenplays from different periods.

-MINISTERIAL OBJECTIVES
+MINISTERIAL OBJECTIVES & STANDARDS: